SizeUp to 30 inches (76 cm)

 - Natural predators include sharks and other large predatory fishes, including barracuda, mackerel and grouper in addition to other snapper species.
 Larvae and juveniles face a wide array of predators.

-- Species name is derived from the Greek “chryso,” which is translated as “golden.”
+- The species’ name is derived from the Greek “chryso,” which is translated as “golden.”